OWASP/owasp-mastg/docs/tools/MASTG-TOOL-0105.md

 ## Use Cases

 1. **Security Testing**: Corellium is widely used by security researchers to identify vulnerabilities in iOS and Android applications.
-The platform's advanced features, such as kernel debugging and dynamic instrumentation, make it an ideal tool for in-depth security analysis.
+The platform's advanced features, such as kernel debugging and dynamic instrumentation, make it a powerful tool for in-depth security analysis.
 2. **App Development**: Developers can use Corellium to test their applications on different OS versions and configurations, ensuring compatibility and performance across a wide range of devices.
 3. **Research**: Corellium provides a controlled environment for conducting research on mobile operating systems and applications.
 Researchers can use the platform to study malware, analyze system behavior, and develop new security techniques.